^

 • mixed.

-Causes that affect the development of metastases:
+Reasons influencing the development of metastases:

-Symptoms of metastases in the lymph nodes
+Symptoms of Metastases in the Lymph Nodes

-It is important to note that often metastases in lymph nodes are recognized earlier than the source of the problem - a malignant tumor.
+It is important to note that often metastases in the lymph nodes are recognized earlier than the source of the problem – a malignant tumor.

 Metastases in the lymph nodes of the neck

-Metastases in the cervical lymph nodes
+Metastases to the cervical lymph nodes

 • significant growth of nodes;

-• change in shape (contours uneven, fuzzy);
+• change in shape (uneven, unclear contours);

 • lymphogranulomatosis (Hodgkin's lymphoma).